Japanese beetle: Life cycle

 Eggs are laid individually or in small clusters near the soil surface.
-Within approximately two weeks, the ova hatch, then the larvae feed on fine roots and other organic material.
-As the larvae mature, they become c-shaped grubs, which consume progressively coarser roots and may do economic damage to pasture and turf at this time.
+Within roughly two weeks, the ova hatch, then the larvae feed on fine roots and other organic material.
+As the larvae mature, they become C-shaped grubs, which consume progressively coarser roots and may do economic damage to pasture and turf.

 Larvae hibernate in small cells in the soil, emerging in the spring when soil temperatures rise again.
-Within 4–6 weeks of breaking hibernation, the larvae will pupate.
+Within 4–6 weeks of breaking hibernation, the larvae pupate.
 Most of the beetle's life is spent as a larva, with only 30–45 days spent as an imago.
 Adults feed on leaf material above ground, using pheromones to attract other beetles and overwhelm plants, skeletonizing leaves from the top of the plant downward.
-The aggregation of beetles will alternate daily between mating, feeding, and ovipositing.
+The aggregation of beetles alternates daily between mating, feeding, and ovipositing.
 An adult female may lay as many as 40–60 ova in her lifetime.

-Throughout the majority of the Japanese beetle's range, its life cycle takes one full year; however, in the extreme northern parts of its range, as well as high-altitude zones as found in its native Japan, development may take two years.
+Throughout the majority of the Japanese beetle's range, its lifecycle takes one full year, but in the extreme northern parts of its range, as well as high-altitude zones as found in its native Japan, development may take two years.